Therapists at Restored Wellbeing are independent contractors who run their own therapy business at this location.

 PhD, MPsych (Counselling Psychology), BA(Hons)

-Available Mondays & Wednesdays
+Available Mondays, Tuesdays & Wednesdays

 Janine brings warmth and understanding but also humour and light-heartedness to therapy sessions.
 Janine has a passion for working with women and their families as they face the challenges of family planning, pregnancy, perinatal loss, preparing for birth, birth trauma, transition to parenthood, and parenting little ones.
+With years of experience working with mothers, Janine is well placed to help women immediately feel at ease as they start therapy and move towards improved psychological wellbeing.

 Janine has been interested in supporting women and their families for many years.
 Janine initially became interested in the mother-infant relationship through academic research and spent many years investigating how infants grow, interact, and develop in their social environment.
 Janine completed her PhD in developmental psychology in 2013 studying whether newborn babies have an innate ability to imitate (turns out they do not!).
 She has also worked on studies helping mothers tune into their babies’ needs through a smartphone-app.
 Janine completed her Masters in Counselling Psychology at The University of Queensland in 2021.